Are you looking for a place to track all your OKRs? Then you’ve come to the right place.

 - Are all teams included?

-- Do the KRs feel ambitious yet achievable?
+- Do the Key Results feel ambitious, yet achievable?

-- Are the KRs easy to measure and actual results, not tasks, projects, or simply KPIs?
+- Are the Key Results easy to measure and actual results, not just tasks, projects, or KPIs?

-- Do the objectives reach the right level of motivational discomfort (50% – 70% confidence)?
+- Do the Objectives have the right level of motivational discomfort (~ 70% confidence)?